 Moreover, their goods are identical, similar, competing, or related.
-When goods are so related that the public may be or is actually, deceive and misled that they come from the same maker or manufacturer, trademark infringement occurs.
-(MIGHTY CORPORATION and LA CAMPANA FABRICA DE TABACO, INC., petitioners, vs. E. & J. GALLO WINERY and THE ANDRESONS GROUP, INC., respondents.
-[G.R.
-No. 154342.
-Jul 14, 2004.])
+When goods are so related that the public may be, or is actually, deceived and misled that they come from the same maker or manufacturer, trademark infringement occurs.(MIGHTY CORPORATION and LA CAMPANA FABRICA DE TABACO, INC., petitioners vs. E. & J. GALLO WINERY and THE ANDRESONS GROUP, INC., respondents, G. R. No. 154342, July 14, 2004])

-In the case of ESSO STANDARD EASTERN, INC., vs. THE HONORABLE COURT OF APPEALS and UNITED CIGARETTE CORPORATION [G.R.
-No. L-29971.
-August 31, 1982.]) the Supreme Court ruled:
+In the case of ESSO STANDARD EASTERN, INC., vs. THE HONORABLE COURT OF APPEALS and UNITED CIGARETTE CORPORATION [G. R. No. L- 29971, August 31, 1982], the Supreme Court ruled:

-"Goods are related when they belong to the same class or have the same descriptive properties; when they possess the same physical attributes or essential characteristics with reference to their form, composition, texture or quality.
-They may also be related because they serve the same purpose or are sold in grocery stores.
+"Goods are related when they belong to the same class or have the same descriptive properties; when they posses the same physical attributes or essential characteristics with reference to their form, composition, texture or quality.
+They may also be related because they served the same purpose or are sold in grocery stores.
 Thus, biscuits were held related to milk because they are both food products.
-Soap and perfume, lipstick and nail polish are similarly because they are common household items nowadays.
-The trademark "Ang Tibay" for shoes and slippers was disallowed to be used for shirts and pants because they belong to the same general class of goods.
-Soap and pomade, although non-competitive, were held to be similar or to belong to the same class, since both are toilet articles."
+Soap and perfume, lipstick and nail polish are similarly related because they are common household items nowadays.
+The trademark "Ang Tibay" for shoes and slippers was disallowed to be used for shirts and pants because they belong to the same general class of goods, Soap and pomade, although non-competitive, were held to be similar or to belong to the same class, since both are toilet articles."

-Applying these legal precepts to the instant case, Respondent-Applicant's use of the trademark "WINCHESTER" is likely to cause confusion or mistake or to deceive the consumers of either goods of the Opposer and that of the Respondent-Applicant or both as to the identity of the goods, their source and origin, or identity of the business of Opposer and Respondent-Applicant.
+Applying these legal precepts to the instant case, Respondent-Applicant's use of the trademark "WINCHESTER" is likely to cause confusion or mistake or to deceive the consumers of either the goods of the Opposer and that of the Respondent-Applicant or both as to the identity of the goods, their source or origin, or identity of the business of Opposer and Respondent-Applicant.
 Their respective trademarks are being used on almost identical goods since they belong to the same class of goods, Class 25.

-Another factor that shows that the goods involved are related is that they flow through same channels of trade.
-Both products are being sold in markets, supermarkets, department stores and other retailing stores.
+Another factor that shows that the goods involved are related is that they flow through the same channels of trade.
+Both products are being sold in markets, supermarkets, department stores, and other retailing stores.

-WHEREFORE, in view of the foregoing, the Notice of Opposition filed by the Opposer is, as it is hereby SUSTAINED.
-Application Serial No. 67679 for the mark "WINCHESTER" used for hats, caps and headwear under Class 25 filed on April 18, 1989 by Respondent-Applicant, Olin Corporation is hereby REJECTED.
+WHEREFORE, in view if the foregoing, the Notice of Opposition filed by the Opposer is, as it is hereby SUSTAINED.
+Consequently, Application Serial No.67214 filed on March 2, 1989 for the mark "WINCHESTER" used on eyeglasses, sunglasses, watches and clothing filed by Olin Corporation is hereby REJECTED.